by Pat McNees (revised, updated 11-3-2020)

 Becoming visible to the public.
 In 1999, APH filed for incorporation as a 501(c)(6) in Delaware – a trade association, a business league.
 Many members spent a lot of time doing the work of launching an organization, working with a kind of missionary zeal to spread the word.
 Several people spent more time working for the organization than making money for themselves.
 Lettice didn’t see herself as a board person, but at her first business meeting, in 1998, they kept asking for volunteers for the board, and when it got to marketing director Rosann Kent said, "Folks, this is the Come to Jesus moment,” and Lettice found herself raising her hand and becoming marketing director.

 She was a natural at it.
 Lettice came up with the slogan “Saving Lives, one story at a time” – and put “Let’s Get Personal” on tee shirts.
 It was Lettice who pushed reporters to write articles about APH, and whose friend at the Wall Street Journal wrote the first major media article about APH.
-Then several national publications got on the bandwagon and published stories – Good Housekeeping, Ladies Home Journal, the Christian Science Monitor, the LA Times, Time Magazine, and many more.
-Our membership doubled, then tripled.
+Then several national publications got on the bandwagon and published stories – Good Housekeeping, Ladies Home Journal, the Christian Science Monitor, the Los Angeles Times, Time magazine, and many more.
+Membership doubled, then tripled.
 By the time of the Dallas conference, in 2000, five years after APH started, APH had 277 members.

 Something for everyone conferences.
 Lauren Dunbar organized the first Video Share, which was held as a salon session in a too-small room at the Vancouver conference in 2002.
 "It was standing room only, which surprised the doubters," says Lauren.
 "As a career documentary filmmaker with a few short video biography pieces under my belt, I wanted to know who else would be interested in this form of preserving family stories and histories."
 Soon more folks from the world of broadcast--and even wedding videographers--joined APH and video workshops became regular features of the conference. as all-day pre-conference workshops, regular workshops, and Video Share (which too often competed with Print Show and Tell).
 We watched our fellow members’ videos late into the night from the Vancouver conference on.